Menu

 $ pip install scikit-learn

-From the following code, put them in a .py file and execute them in order.
-First, import the Python module used this time.
+Put the following code in a .py file and execute it in order.
+First, import the Python modules used this time.

 from elasticsearch.client import Elasticsearch